ananyateklu/Bright-Bridge-Realty/README.md

 ## Features

-- Search for real estate listings by city
+- City-Based Real Estate Search: Allows users to conduct tailored searches for real estate listings based on specific cities.
-- View property details such as address, price, bedrooms, bathrooms, and living area
+- Property Details Access: Provides comprehensive property information, including address, pricing, number of bedrooms and bathrooms, and total living area.
+- Extensive Property Details: Offers a detailed view of each property, supplemented with interior photographs and other relevant property specifics.
+- Mortgage Calculator: Incorporates a user-friendly calculator tool for estimating mortgage payments, taking into account principal, interest, and other related factors.
+- Client Feedback Mechanism: Features a contact form for clients to submit feedback or inquiries.
+Messages are directly routed to your preferred email, facilitating prompt and efficient communication.

 ## Installation